balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

 ### Accessing the Web Server

 Once the script completes, you can access the web server by navigating to `http://<your-server-ip>` in your web browser.
 You should see the simple HTML page you created.
+Also ensure to set up SSL for Apache for secure communication between users and the application.
+Proper SSL/TLS configuration will encrypt data in transit, protect against man-in-the-middle attacks, and build trust with your users by validating your server’s identity.

 ![Screenshot 2024-08-09 113842](https://github.com/user-attachments/assets/982eba30-81a7-4f71-8a12-d3c1572ec461)